haroutboujakjian/Vuesalize/documentation_src/README.md

 | `tooltip`  | `bar`    | Object | contains `x_label`, `y_label`, `x_value`, and `y_value` keys of the bar in the stack that is hovered over  |

 ### Grouped Bar Chart

-Grouped bar charts are useful in comparing values together in and between groups.

 #### Example